fluid-project/sjrk-story-telling/README.md

 - Create a new folder for code and assets associated with the new theme (for examples, please see the `themes/karisma` or `themes/learningReflections` folders).
 The folder name **must** be the same as the `theme` value in the config file.
 - Create a JavaScript file which contains extensions of the `page` grades (e.g. for `sjrk.storyTelling.page.storyEdit`, add a new grade `sjrk.storyTelling.cuteCats.storyEdit` which has the former as one of its gradeNames).
 These extensions could include new `ui` components for new sections of the page, new events or other functionality.
 The name of the JavaScript file must match the folder and theme name, e.g. `themes/cuteCats/js/cuteCats.js`
 - Create a CSS file in the `css` directory with all of the styling rules specific to the new theme.
 The CSS file, like the JavaScript file, should have the same name as the theme and theme folder: `themes/cuteCats/css/cuteCats.css`
-- Add any new associated [handlebars](https://handlebarsjs.com/) templates to be used by new UI components
+- Add any new associated [handlebars](https://handlebarsjs.com/) templates to be used by new UI components, and be sure to set the path for these templates.
+It is recommended to put them in the `templates` directory.
+E.g. `themes/cuteCats/templates/newTemplateName.handlebars`
 - If your new content contains any new wording, you can create new message bundle files (in the `themes/cuteCats/messages` directory) and refer to those message names in the handlebars template(s).
 Please note that a `ui` component specifies and loads _only one_ message bundle at a time.
 - If there are some common changes that will be made to all pages, or shared values, consider creating a 'base' grade which includes these common changes and have every new `page` or `ui` grade refer to that `gradeName` as well.
 For example:
     - `sjrk.storyTelling.cuteCats.storyEdit` could have the following as a value for `gradeNames`: `["sjrk.storyTelling.cuteCats.baseValues", "sjrk.storyTelling.page.storyEdit"]`